Starved Rock State Park: Hotel Plaza

 Hotel Plaza Site is another archaeological site in the park that is listed on the National Register of Historic Places.
 Hotel Plaza was listed under the same Multiple Property Submission as Corbin Farm on June 18, 1998.
 Excavations in the 1940s, 1970s and 1990s revealed the presence of humans during several different cultural periods in North American history including, Paleo-Indian, Historic Native American, Archaic and Woodland.
 It is believed that Hotel Plaza was also the site of a large Native American village that helped support early French explorers in the region during the 17th and 18th centuries.
 In more modern historic times the site was the location of a hotel within the state park.

 Little Beaver

-The Little Beaver Site is an archaeological site that has been the location of multiple settlements from various time periods including, Archaic, Early Woodland, Middle Woodland and Upper Mississippian.
+The Little Beaver Site is an archaeological site that has been the location of multiple settlements from various periods including, Archaic, Early Woodland, Middle Woodland and Upper Mississippian.
 Based on artifacts recovered the primary period of occupation at Little Beaver was Middle Woodland.
 Little Beaver is a village and mound site and contains two groups of mounds.
 In total, there are 13 mounds within the 98,000 m2 Little Beaver Site.
 The site was added to the National Register of Historic Places on June 18, 1998, as part of the Archaeological Sites of Starved Rock State Park Multiple Property Submission.